Rolf Andvord: War Effort

-During his stay in Moscow, in service as Ambassador, he approached the KGB and enrolled as a spy, conveying trusted information about the west-allied's operations.
-He writes in his autobiography: It occurred to me that the most efficient way would be to stay connected to the almighty institution behind it all: the secret police, and through this channel supply the leaders of the Soviet Union with correct informations in order to improve their war effort.
+During his stay in Moscow, in service as Ambassador, he became a spy for the KGB, and conveyed information about the western allie's operations.

-As a spy, according to author Alf R. Jacobsen, he would have contributed little in excess of what KGB knew from other sources during the war.
-The same writer points out the Andvord praises Soviet society, and does - not even in retrospect - reflect to any great extent over the sufferings and terror endured by the Russian and Ukrainian peoples under Stalin and his regime, which he served in secrecy.
-He mentions in his memoirs how the authorities managed to convey to him a large shipment of Bordeaux wine, via Argentine and Siberia, in a heated wagon, as not to damage it.
+As a spy, according to author Alf R. Jacobsen, he would have contributed little additional beyond what KGB knew from other sources.
+The same writer points argued that Andvord praised Soviet society, and did, not even in retrospect, reflect on the extent of suffering and terror endured by the Russian and Ukrainian peoples under Stalin and his regime, which he served in secrecy.
+He mentioned in his memoirs how the authorities managed to convey to him a large shipment of Bordeaux wine, via Argentina and Siberia, in a heated wagon so as not to damage it.
 His most valuable contribution to Soviet intelligence would have been in the post-war years, when he served as under-secretary in the ministry of foreign affairs.